pbeens/TIJ-Exploring-Technologies/Safety/Scroll-Saw-Safety.md

 If you double-click on the image you can copy-and-paste the keywords onto the diagram directly.

 Submit to Google Classroom or the handin drive, as indicated by your instructor.
+Please include your full name in the filename of the document.

 \> *Handin folder or assignment name:* Scroll Saw Worksheet